 The board-certified, fellowship-trained endocrinologists with Norton Children’s and UofL work to provide an individualized plan for your child to manage CFRD.

-The Wendy Novak Diabetes Center team works alongside other Norton Children’s specialists, including pulmonologists, to help you and your child manage CF and CFRD by:
+The Wendy Novak Diabetes Institute team works alongside other Norton Children’s specialists, including pulmonologists, to help you and your child manage CF and CFRD by: